General Mental Health Trivia

 Answer: Emotional, psychological, and social well-being

-Question: What term encompasses emotional, psychological, and social well-being?
+Question: What term covers your emotional, mental, and social health?

 Answer: Mental health